bugramovic/korma.postgis/readme.md

 ```

 # Todos #
-* Currently the input geometries are converted to WKT which is obviously a stupid idea from an performance viewpoint .. so change to WKB
+* Currently the input geometries are converted to WKT which is obviously a stupid idea from a performance viewpoint... so change to WKB instead.
 * Test all those generated sql-function macros/aliases
 * Maybe attach SRID metadata to an entity, so there is no need to provide it every time?
 (Not sure about this...
 Having the spatial refrence explicit prevents errors.)

 # Features #
 * Allow input of JTS geometries or WKT strings
-* Convert PGgeometry to JTS
+* Convert `PGgeometry` to JTS
 * Generated macros for most of the PostGIS `ST_` functions
 * Macros include basic documentation, so you can use e.g. `(doc st-buffer)` to look at PostGIS documentation - which was scraped from the PostGIS function reference page.